Any files that are encrypted with Locky Ransomware

 will have the .locky

 extension appended to the end of the affected filename and leave a file (ransom note) named _Locky_recover_instructions.txt.
 When Locky encrypts a file it will actually rename the file to the format [unique_id][identifier].locky...(i.e. something like F67091F1D24A922B1A7FC27E19A9D9BC.locky).
+Like CryptoWall, Locky completely changes the filenames for encrypted files to make it more difficult to restore the data.
 More information in this BC News article:

 Unfortunately, as noted by Grinler, the site owner of Bleeping Computer in the above news article...there is no known way to decrypt files encrypted by Locky